 “I thought, well, he’s cute and everything, but I just don’t think he’s my type,” she recalls.

-Turns out, he very much was her type: In March, the couple will celebrate their 50th wedding anniversary, a milestone supported by the dedicated care of the team at Methodist Dallas.
+Turns out, he very much was her type: They are months away from their 50th wedding anniversary, a milestone supported by the dedicated care of the team at Methodist Dallas.

 “Everyone, from the surgeons all the way to the housekeepers, is a vital part of our family,” Thomas says.
 “I’m so thankful for everything everybody did for her.”

-Dr. Puri (center) and other members of the Methodist Dallas transplant team welcomed the McDonalds back to the hospital in July.
+The McDonalds joined Dr. Puri (center) and other members of the transplant team for “Christmas in July.”

 CHRISTMAS IN JULY